3rdworldjuander/EIHub-RAG/README.md

 ## Liability

 - This tool is for informational purposes only
-- The creators and contributors assume no responsibility for decisions made based on the bot's outputs
+- The creator assumes no responsibility for decisions made based on the bot's outputs
 - Users are solely responsible for verifying information before implementation
 - This tool is not a replacement for official support channels or documentation